 It is illegal to remove or damage a City-owned tree.
 If you see or know of someone imperiling a City-owned tree, please visit the Illegal Tree Work and Damage page to report it.

-Visit our Sidewalk Repair page to find out more about the Trees and Sidewalks program that repairs sidewalks damaged by the roots of City trees in certain cases, or find out more about requesting a free Sidewalk Consultation to assist you and your contractor in repairing the sidewalk.
+Visit our Sidewalk Repair page to find out more about the Trees & Sidewalks Program that repairs sidewalks damaged by the roots of City trees in certain cases, or find out more about repairing the sidewalk yourself with the help of a licensed contractor and a Tree Work Permit from NYC Parks.